yuyang339/cs140e-21spr/labs/9-threads/README.md

      rebooting when there are no runnable threads.)

 What to do `rpi_fork` :
+  0. Move your `cswitch` code into `rpi_cswitch` in `thread-asm.S`

+     Make sure you verify that your `rpi_cswitch` code works when you pass the current thread as both arguments --- behaviorally this is a no-op since your code should save and restore the state, and resume right after the call.

   1. `rpi_fork` should write the address of trampoline `rpi_init_trampoline` to the `lr` offset in the thread stack (make sure you understand why!)